Skip to main content

 Labour productivity

-You use the labour productivity (AP) to see how many euros you have generated per worked hour.
+You use the labour productivity to see how much revenue was generated per worked hour.

 The calculation is as follows: Revenue / Number of hours